urschrei/MultiMarkdown/README.md

 * use of the new polyglossia multilingual typesetting package, which is a replacement for babel, designed for XeLaTeX
 * tweaks to the article class (the title page and abstract are now on a single separate page)
-* fonts are set via an external file (extfonts.sty, place it in your LaTeX path).
+* fonts are set via an external file (extfonts.sty, place it in your LaTeX path, e.g `/Users/[user]/Library/texmf/tex/latex/extfonts/`).
 This is intended for convenience, as you no longer have to specify fonts in the XSLT file(s).
 Please be aware that only fonts installed on your own system will work.
 	* the `otfinfo --family /path/to/font/fontname.extension` command, and the ‘Font Book’ application (on OS X) are extremely useful in this regard.
 * 	In addition, the example external font file enables support for the experimental xetex-microtype package, which provides microtypographic features for selected fonts (in this case, Garamond Premier Pro).
-The included mt-GaramondPremrPro.cfg file should be placed in the same directory as the xetex-microtype package.
+The included `mt-GaramondPremrPro.cfg` file should be placed in the same directory as the xetex-microtype package.
 See below for a link to the package.
 Please note that it will only work with Texlive 2010 (or rather: the XeTeX version supplied with it).
 If you're using Texlive 2009, it'll automatically be disabled, but you may want to comment it out anyway.
 * use of British English language and paper options.
 Switching to US English is trivial, however.
 * use of the `glossaries` package, which has replaced `glossary`.